-In Italy, Sicily reigns supreme for street food.
-Some of the most memorable foods you can eat in Sicily aren’t from Michelin-starred restaurants but instead from street vendors.
-Don’t get us wrong—we love a fine dining meal just as much as the next person.
-But Sicilian street food is simply incredibile!
-Just get a taste of our favorite local street food specialities — arancini, panelle, and cannoli — to see what we mean.
+Sicilian street food is simply incredible, full stop!
+Just get a taste of our favorite local street food specialties — arancini, panelle, and cannoli — to see what we mean.

 What Is So Special About Sicilian Food?

 The combination of its history, culture, and climate makes Sicilian food a thing all its own.
-Sicilian cuisine has plenty in common with Italian fare.
-Sicilian dishes also have Greek, Arab, Spanish, and French influences from those groups that had settled on the island in the past two thousand years.
+Sicilian cuisine shares many similarities with Italian fare.
+Sicilian dishes also have influences from Greek, Arab, Spanish, and French groups that settled on the island over the past two thousand years.

-Sicily also has a relatively mild year-round climate, which means agriculture is big.
+Sicily also has a relatively mild year-round climate, which makes agriculture a significant contributor.
 As you travel the island, you’ll see the olive farms, citrus groves, almond trees, and vineyards where much of the region’s fresh ingredients are grown.

 14 Must-Try Sicilian Street Foods